fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-instance-revocation.rst

 As shown in :numref:`fig_Wallet_Instance_Revoc_Entities`, other actors MAY trigger the Wallet Instance revocation process:

-- **Users**, connecting to the Wallet Provider’s web portal from their Wallet Instance or using an external browser.
+- **Users**, connecting to the Wallet Provider's web portal from their Wallet Instance or using an external browser.
-- **PID Providers** when notified by the Authentic Source of the PID (ANPR) of the User’s death.
+- **PID Providers** when notified by the Authentic Source of the PID (ANPR) of the User's death.
 - **Legal Authorities or the Supervisory Body** in cases of proven illegal activities.